hannibal002/SkyHanni/FEATURES.md

 + Custom countdown sound for the Fire Pillar timer for the Blaze Slayer.
 + Option to hide sound and entities when building the Fire Pillar for the Blaze Slayer.
 + Faster and permanent display for the Blaze Slayer daggers.
++ Mark the right dagger to use for blaze slayer in the dagger overlay.
 + Warning when the fire pit phase starts for the Blaze Slayer tier 3
 + Warning when wrong slayer quest is selected, or killing mobs for the wrong slayer.